Common bacteria ‘fuels millions of cases of stomach cancer across the globe’

 The authors of the latest study are now calling for greater investment in the prevention of stomach cancer, particularly through population-wide “screen and treat” programmes for H. pylori.

-However, Cancer Research UK said stomach cancer rates in the UK have actually been falling – over the last decade, they have dropped 26% and are projected to fall further by 2040.
+However, Cancer Research UK said stomach cancer rates in the UK have actually been falling – over the last decade, they have dropped 26 per cent and are projected to fall further by 2040.

 Health information manager at Cancer Research UK, Dr Rachel Orritt, said: “H. pylori infection increases the risk of stomach cancer, but it’s not a common infection in the UK.